Fire-Wise Maintenance: A Seasonal Checklist for Santa Cruz Gardeners

 Deep clean gutters before winter rains (non-negotiable annual task)

-Rake and remove leaves from fences and outbuildings
+Rake and remove leaves from around fences and outbuildings

 Prune dead wood from trees and shrubs